News from our office

 Pictured above from left to right are Pravin Patil, Postdoctoral Fellow in Chemistry, working in the Lee Group, Hope College, Alfredo Gonzales, Associate Provost and Dean for International and Multicultural Education, Hope College, Kelly Jacobsma, Director of Libraries, Hope College, Simon Thomas, President of UCCAANA - UCC Alumni Association of North America, James Bultman, President, Hope College, Thanuvelil Thomas Philip, Principal, Union Christian College, India, Annie Dandavati, Professor of Political Science, Chair, Hope College, and Rich Ray, Provost, Hope College.

 Two Professors Chosen for Lilly Summer Seminar in Northern Ireland

-The July 7-28 event will be based at the Corrymeela Centre for Peace and Reconciliation in Ballycastle, Northern Ireland, and is sponsored by Aquinas College of Grand Rapids through the Lilly Fellows Program in Humanities and the Arts, which is housed at Christ College of Valparaiso University in Indiana.
-The seminar will address the history of the Anglo-Irish conflict in Ireland and the move to a post-conflict society, with emphasis on the theory and practice of peace and reconciliation in a Christian context.
+The July 7-28 event was based at the Corrymeela Centre for Peace and Reconciliation in Ballycastle, Northern Ireland, and was sponsored by Aquinas College of Grand Rapids through the Lilly Fellows Program in Humanities and the Arts, which is housed at Christ College of Valparaiso University in Indiana.
+The seminar addressed the history of the Anglo-Irish conflict in Ireland and the move to a post-conflict society, with emphasis on the theory and practice of peace and reconciliation in a Christian context.

 Both Beard and Cole focus on issues related to reconciliation in their scholarly work.